srp33/Tabular_File_Benchmark/README.md

 # Tabular File Benchmark

-The file called `test.sh` contains all the commands to execute these benchmarks.
+The file called `test.sh` is a (Linux) `bash` script that contains all the commands to execute these benchmarks.

-You will need to have the following Python modules installed:
+You will need to have Python (>=3.6) and the following Python modules installed:

 * msgpack (>=0.5.6)
 * numpy (>=1.15.2)